 One of the oldest motocross apparel company in the US.
 They manufacture and distribute every kind of apparel, special parts, and accessories for motocross races for five decades.

-From humble beginnings back in the 1970’s Jim O’Neal saw the demand for special parts in the motocross industry and so Jim O’Neal Distributing Inc. was born.
-Today 50 years later the company has over 12,000 products and nearly 7,000 retail stores around the world.
-Also, much of the company apparels are made with custom fabrics and that allows the rider to remain cool and dry.
+From humble beginnings back in the 1970’s Jim O’Neal saw the demand for special parts in the motocross industry, so Jim O’Neal Distributing Inc. was born.
+Today 50 years later, the company has over 12,000 products and nearly 7,000 retail stores worldwide.
+Also, much of the company apparel is made with custom fabrics, allowing the rider to remain cool and dry.

 These boots are made for the off-road-savvy touring driver.
-The Sierra Pro are 100% waterproof, and also offer sufficient safety and comfortable fit.
+The Sierra Pro is 100% waterproof and also offer sufficient safety and a comfortable fit.

-When I tried the Sierra Pro for myself it was so lightweight, very comfortable, it was very easy to put it on and off and my foot was warm and dry.
+When I tried the Sierra Pro for myself, it was so lightweight, very comfortable, it was effortless to put it on and off, and my foot was warm and dry.
 Another good feature is that the footbed comes with anti-sweat treatment and can be replaced.

-The construction of the boot is grain leather and there is also a mixture of microfiber which is a very durable material and very lightweight too.
-On the inside, you have a nylon sole with a steel shank so that’s adding to the rigidity and support of the boot itself.
-Checking the medial side of the boot on the top of it the boot has suede material.
-And the front of the boot has a very big shim plate that’s TPU.
-Now when it comes to the sole the Sierra Pro has a molded sole which is a very grippy material, it has a lug pattern, which helps a lot if you spend some time off the bike and walking around.
+The boot’s construction is grain leather, and there is also a mixture of microfiber, which is a very durable material and very lightweight.
+On the inside, you have a nylon sole with a steel shank, which adds to the boot itself’s rigidity and support.
+Checking the medial side of the boot on the top of it, the boot has suede material.
+And the front of the boot has a massive shim plate that’s TPU.
+Now when it comes to the sole, the Sierra Pro has a molded sole, which is a very grippy material; it has a lug pattern, which helps a lot if you spend some time off the bike and walking around.